cupnoodle/fluffyes/42-environment-variables.md

 I would often comment and uncomment the line `return true` between development and production (submitting to App Store).
-And yes you guessed correct, one time I forgot to remove the `return true` statement and submitted the App to App Store 😅.
-The app got approved and my app has zero revenue for a week before I realized what I have done. 💸
+And yes you have guessed correctly, one time I forgot to remove the `return true` statement and submitted the App to App Store 😅.
+The app got approved and my app has zero revenue for a week before I realized what I have done, giving away the full version of the app for users for free during that week 😂💸.

-"There must be a better way to do this", I thought, then I stumbled across **Launch arguments** / **Environment Variables** , which you can set certain variables which will only be injected during debug run (it has no effect when you archive the app and submit to App Store).
+"There must be a better way to do this!", I thought, then I stumbled across **Launch arguments** / **Environment Variables** , which you can set certain variables which will only be injected during debug run (it has no effect when you archive the app and submit to App Store).